agalue/opennms-drift-aws/README.md

 * A cluster of 2 EC2 instances for OpenNMS UI and Grafana.

+* A cluster of 2 EC2 instances for OpenNMS Sentinel. _TODO Update Diagram_

 * A pair of EC2 instances for PostgreSQL, configured as master/slave with streaming replication, using repmgr to simplify the operation.

 * An EC2 instance for the central OpenNMS.